second-state/WasmEdge-WASINN-examples/wasmedge-tf-llama/README.md

 This package is a high-level Rust bindings for [WasmEdge-TensorFlow plug-in](https://wasmedge.org/docs/develop/rust/tensorflow) example of Mobilenet.

+## Note

+To build this example, you will need the nightly version of Rust.

 ## Dependencies

 This crate depends on the `wasmedge_tensorflow_interface` in the `Cargo.toml`: